 CT is considered the most sensitive and specific imaging modality for identifying gas within the gallbladder lumen or wall 4.
 The presence of a pneumoperitoneum indicates perforation.

-Hepatobiliary nuclear imaging may demonstrate non-visualisation of the gallbladder, along with a region of increased hepatic activity adjacent to the gallbladder fossa.
+Hepatobiliary nuclear imaging may demonstrate non-visualization of the gallbladder, along with a region of increased hepatic activity adjacent to the gallbladder fossa.
 This feature is sometimes termed the rim sign 10.

 Treatment and prognosis